-Gas is an essential part of Australia's and Queensland's economies, used by about 70 per cent of households and over 130,000 commercial businesses, and it will continue to be vital into the future.
+Gas is an essential part of Australia's and Victoria's economy, used by about 70 per cent of households and over 130,000 commercial businesses, and it will continue to be vital into the future.
 However, there is broad acceptance that the energy sector needs to be decarbonised.
 The challenge is ensuring we do this at least cost to customers and making best use of our existing resources is the answer.
 Australia's gas pipeline infrastructure is immensely valuable not only as a distributor of energy, but as potential energy storage equal to six billion Tesla PowerWall batteries.
 Utilising this infrastructure and taking advantage of hydrogen technologies to decarbonise gas offers enormous potential.

-Queensland - like other resource rich states in Australia - has a unique advantage to produce hydrogen from both renewable and fossil fuel resources, and to export this.
-We are supportive of the Queensland government developing a strategy to identify the opportunities hydrogen can create for the state.
-We recommend that in order to maximise the national benefit, that this strategy development could be done in collaboration with theh COAG Energy Council and the other states that are involved in the hydrogen economy.
+Victoria has the highest number of gas users across the country, at over 2 million households and businesses connected to gas.
+Victoria has a unique advantage to produce hydrogen from both renewable and fossil fuel resources, and to export this.
+We are supportive of the Victorian government developing a strategy and implementing policy to identify the opportunities hydrogen can create for the state.
+A component of this strategy for an investment program is to prioritise a Victorian based study to identify how hydrogen can be deployed in a regional centre in Victoria and how to expand the distribution and use of hydrogen across Victorian, similar to the H21 Leeds Citygate study4.
+The study could determine the feasibility, from both a technical and economic viewpoint, of converting the existing natural gas network in Victoria to 100% hydrogen.

+We recommend that in order to maximise the national benefit, the Victorian Program be developed in collaboration with the COAG Energy Council and the other states that are interested in the hydrogen economy.

-We would welcome the opportunity to be involved with your Department during the development of the Queensland hydrogen industry.
+We would welcome the opportunity to be involved with your Department in the development of the Victorian Hydrogen Investment Program.